-This scrumptious Corn Pudding is a family favorite and makes a perfect side for baked chicken, turkey, beef roast and fish.
+This scrumptious Corn Pudding Recipe is a family favorite and makes a perfect side for baked chicken, turkey, beef roast and fish.
 It comes together quickly with fresh corn, cream and eggs.

 This is one of our favorites casseroles and if you have fresh sweet corn available be sure to use it.

 Corn pudding is one of those traditional dishes that seems to make its appearance around the fall and winter holidays.
 Not sure why we save it just for those occasions since it is so delicious.
 It is even more scrumptious made with fresh sweet summer corn.
 This casserole can be whipped up in no time and reheats like a dream.
 You can serve this dream dish with baked chicken, turkey, roast, ham and fish.

 Do you have to use fresh corn for corn pudding?

 No you most certainly do not.
 I like it best with fresh corn however for most of us fresh corn is not available year round.
 You can sub well drained canned corn or frozen corn for this recipe.

 How do you make Corn Pudding Recipe?